azat-co/practicalnode/chapter4/chapter4.md

             | .
 ```

-The full code of `layout.pug` is as follows:
+To give you a full picture as well as preserve proper indentation (which is PARAMOUNT in Pug), the full code of `layout.pug` is as follows:

 ```pug
 doctype html